 The aim of creating this film has been to share the research findings in a more accessible format through the help of creative industries.
 The film seeks to educate religious leaders, clergy and members of diverse publics on the complex role that religious rationalisations and the clergy play in the experience of domestic violence in Ethiopia, influencing victimised women’s responses and help-seeking attitudes positively or negatively, and to evidence how faith and religious leaders could become more resourceful and effective in responding to the problem.

-The film was written and directed by Dr Romina Istratii and produced by Hermon Hailay and Max Conil of Exile Pictures and Yidnekachew Shumete Desalegn of Kurat Pictures.
+The film was written and led by Dr Romina Istratii, produced by Hermon Hailay and Max Conil of Exile Pictures and directed by Yidnekachew Shumete Desalegn of Kurat Pictures.
 The actors, film crew members, translators, theological specialists and professionals who contributed to the making of the film are duly named in the film’s credits.

 The release of the full film is anticipated soon and a public screening in Ethiopia is scheduled for November.
 An exciting blog post that presents the co-production process and the making of the film will follow suite.